Gauriparvatiii/Road-accident-analysis/README.md

-Project on road accident analysis using Apriori algorithm
+Data Analytics Project on road accident analysis using Apriori algorithm